“Why Can’t I Say No?” - Understanding People-Pleasing from a Therapist’s Lens

 Cognitive Behavioural Therapy (CBT) helps us identify the automatic thoughts that fuel the behaviour.
 We look for thoughts like:

-“If I say no, they will be mad at me.”
+• “If I say no, they will be mad at me.”

-“A good friend/person/employee should always be available.”
+• “A good friend/person/employee should always be available.”
 We then put these thoughts on the witness stand and cross-examine them.
 Is it true they will be mad?
 Or just disappointed for five minutes?
 Is it reasonable to always be available?

 These thoughts trigger guilt (the emotional handcuff) and avoidance of conflict, so the cycle continues.
-The person ends up overcommitted, under-rested, and silently screaming into a pillow — all while smiling politely at brunch.
-Acceptance and Commitment Therapy (ACT) teaches a brilliant concept: Unhook from the struggle.
+The person ends up overcommitted, lacking rest, and silently screaming into a pillow — all while smiling politely at brunch.
+Acceptance and Commitment Therapy (ACT) introduces a powerful idea: Unhook from the struggle.
 The goal is not to make the anxiety of saying "no" disappear.
 The goal is to make room for that anxiety and do what matters to you anyway.
-Think of the urge to people-please as a pushy backseat driver.
-Instead of wrestling them for the wheel (which causes a crash), you can acknowledge them......“Ah, I see you are worried about being disliked again”, and then keep driving the car in the direction of your values.
-Often, people-pleasing is rooted in an anxious attachment style.
+Consider the urge to please others as a demanding backseat driver.
+Rather than fighting them for control of the wheel (which can lead to a crash), you can recognize their presence......

 From a Transactional Analysis (TA) lens, we might say the Adapted Child ego state has taken the driver’s seat - the part of us that once learned, “If I am good, agreeable, and helpful, I will be loved.”
 As children, this often worked.
 But as adults, it becomes exhausting, leading to resentment, burnout, and the quiet fantasy of moving to a remote island with zero Wi-Fi.